jpmcWorkers/jpmcWorkers.github.io/src/pages/myth-busting.md

 tableOfContents: true
 ---

-Below is a short, plain-language collection of common myths about unions and concise facts with sources.
-Use this to start conversations and share links — keep the sources handy.
+Below is a short, plain-language collection of common myths about unions and concise facts.
-# How this page is organized
-- Myth — short statement
-- Fact — short, evidence-based reply you can share aloud

 ---